riophae/vue-treeselect/README.md

 - Chrome
 - Edge
 - Firefox
-- IE9+
+- IE ≥ 9
 - Safari

-It should function well on IE9, but the style can be slightly broken due to the lack of support of some relatively newer CSS features, such as `transition` and `animation`.
+It should function well on IE9, but the style can be slightly broken due to the lack of support of some relatively new CSS features, such as `transition` and `animation`.
 Nevertheless it should look 90% same as on modern browsers.

 ### Bugs